keriwarr/splitwise/README.md

   consumerSecret: 'your secret here' }).getAccessToken().then(console.log) // => abcd1234...

-// Now save the token somewhere (but don't check it in to your VCS!)
+// Now save the token somewhere (but don't check it into your VCS!)

 const sw = Splitwise({
   consumerKey: 'your key here',